yfchen123/TopSpin/README.md

 a configuration is solvable if the start configuration and the end configuration have the same parities.
 The proof is demonstrated in the paper below: https://digitalrepository.salemstate.edu/bitstream/handle/20.500.13013/607/auto_convert.pdf?sequence=3.

+#play yourself
+run the main.py file to try your hand at the puzzle on an N=20, K = 4 setup.

 #How to use game.py
 The tester.py and timeTester.py files contain example code.